Buzz808/FrostedGlass/README.md

 # FrostedGlass
-Experimental theme based on FrostedGlass by DiscordStyles/Gibbu
+Experimental theme based on FrostedGlass by <a href="https://github.com/DiscordStyles/FrostedGlass">DiscordStyles/Gibbu</a>